 - Light, easy to digest foods: Include soups with bone broth, cooked vegetables or herbal teas to help with digestion.
 Don’t force yourself to eat.

 - Water: Adequate hydration is the key to flushing out the virus from your system.
 Fluid helps your body to flush bacteria and viruses from your system.
 Drink approximately half your body weight in ounces daily of either spring water or reverse osmosis filtered water.
 Green and black teas are potent immune system-boosters and antioxidants.
-Try to drink at least eight ounces every two hours.
+Try to drink at least 8 ounces every two hours.

 - Hot water with lemon, honey, and cinnamon: Honey and cinnamon helps prevent mucus buildup and keeps you hydrated.